vsouza/awesome-ios/README.md

 - [Xcode Keymap for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=stevemoser.xcode-keybindings) - This extension ports popular Xcode keyboard shortcuts to Visual Studio Code.
 - [Xcode Template Manager](https://github.com/Camji55/xtm) - Xcode Template Manager is a Swift command line tool that helps you manage your Xcode project templates.
 - [VIPER Module Template](https://github.com/EvsenevDev/VIPERModuleTemplate) - Xcode Template of VIPER Module which generates all layers of VIPER.
+- [XCode Developer Disk Images](https://github.com/haikieu/xcode-developer-disk-image-all-platforms) - Xcode Developer Disk Images is needed when you want to put your build to the device, however sometimes your XCode is not updated with the latest Disk Images, you could find them here for convenience.

 ## Reference
 - [Swift Cheat Sheet](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift.